victorxyz/simple-node-express-ejs-template/README.md

-# Node Express EJS Templates
+# AJAX To-Do List Lab

-Here's a simple sample project that shows off how to set up a static directory, serve a CSS file, use an EJS template and use some fancy embedded JavaScript in the template.
+We're going to create a To-Do List website.
+Users will be able to add items to a list and their items will be stored on the server.
+Items will stay in the list when the user refreshes the page.

 ## Project Setup